-This blog is part of my reviewing of Seymour Papert’s Mindstorms as part of a reviewing of the meaning of digital learning in Monash’s Masters of Education (Digital Learning)
+This blog is part of my reviewing of Seymour Papert’s Mindstorms (1980).

-The challenge Papert sets himself in Chapter 4 of Mindstorms is understanding why, in ‘rational’ culture, the notion that thinking impedes actions, and even learning, remains quite prevalent (95).
-To do this persuasively, he draws on arguments he made in Chapter 1 on ‘computer cultures’; from Chapter 2 ‘mathophobia’ as symptomatic of learning in dissociated ways and on the benefits of learning computational thinking through Turtle Geometry in Chapter 3.
+The challenge Papert sets himself is understanding why, in ‘rational’ cultures thinking is imagined as impeding actions, and even learning (95).
+To examine this view, he draws on arguments about ‘computer cultures’; ‘mathophobia’ as symptomatic of learning in dissociated ways and on the benefits of learning computational thinking through Turtle Geometry.

 Referencing J. S. Bruner, Papert’s offers what he believes is a more a more flexible way of dealing with the apparent dichotomy of ‘thinking’ and ‘action’(96) which, he sees related to the categorical division we bring to things that are verbalizable OR nonverbalizable.
 Papert locates in the role of the ‘computer scientist’ a means of reconciling domains of knowledge, a potential he alludes to throughout Mindstorms as part of the transformational change which, he argues, the new technologies potentially bring to education (4, 38-39, 47).

 Focusing on learning the physical skills of ‘juggling’, he considers ‘the development of descriptive languages for talking about learning’.
 The ‘right’ programming language makes visible ‘even to children the fact that learning a physical skill (generally characterised in education as nonintellectual) has much in common with building a scientific theory’ (96).